julian776/nlu-basic/README.md

 Basic package to recognize dynamic sentences.

-Created for a easy implementation.
+Created for easy implementation.
 Test a given sentence and get the parameters.
 You can define an intent with many examples as you need.
-Is not real ML but it will be usefull in many usecases where you need a fast implementation without advanced knowledge on AI.
+Is not real ML but it will be useful in many use cases where you need a fast implementation without advanced knowledge of AI.

 # Quickstart Local Repo
 ```typescript